dgmouris/zero_to_api/README.md

 ```

-    - this should look like
+- the entire file should look like this:
 ```python
 from django.shortcuts import render from rest_framework import viewsets, permissions